Natural Art: The Photography of Brad Hill

 At the Computer

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 6.7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image the sole global adjustments was a tweak to overall contrast (a Levels adjustment).
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
+In the case of this image the only global adjustment was a tweak to the overall contrast (a Levels adjustment).
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case small adjustments were made on 6 separate layers and ALL were under the general umbrella of "exposure balancing", with one or more highly targeted and selective tweaks to brightness (mid-tone exposure), clarity (mid-tone contrast), the highlights, blacks, and shadows.
-There were no enhancements to the colour saturation of this image during post-processing.
+In this case numerous small adjustments and tweaks were made on 6 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).

 Conservation